The Future of Software Testing & DevOps Trends for 2020

 It’s the end of an era — literally.
 In the software testing industry, the last ten years have been nothing short of transformative.

 With cutting-edge tech comes new requirements for the unsung heroes of software and mobile applications: testing and QA specialists.
 These are the trends that will affect the industry and discipline of testing.
-From chatbots to foldable phones, things are at precipice of a new reality.
+Keep reading to learn more.

 The Future of Software Testing: DevOps Trends to Expect in 2020 & Beyond